creativenucleus/strudel-sample-server/readme.md

 ### -port (optional)

-`-port 1234`
+`--port 1234`

 ### -sources

-`-sources /path/to/strudel.json`
+`--sources "alias|/path/to/strudel.json"`

-Currently, max one source, could be multiple in the future
+Multiple sources can be provided, and these will be served from top-level folders from the endpoint.